sassoftware/viya4-iac-azure/docs/user/TerratestDockerUsage.md

 ### Running the Go Tests with verbose mode

-If you want to run the tests with verbose mode, run the docker image with the -v flag:
+If you want to run the tests in verbose mode, run the Docker command with the `-v` option:

 ```bash
 # Run from the ./viya4-iac-azure directory